amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/digital-organisms.md

 ## References

 Lalejini, A., & Ofria, C. (2018).
 Evolving event-driven programs with SignalGP.
 Proceedings of the Genetic and Evolutionary Computation Conference on - GECCO ’18, 1135–1142. https://doi.org/10.1145/3205455.3205523

+Lalejini, A., Wiser, M. J., & Ofria, C. (2017).
+Gene duplications drive the evolution of complex traits and regulation.
+Proceedings of the 14th European Conference on Artificial Life ECAL 2017, 257–264. https://doi.org/10.7551/ecal_a_045